M-Lin-DM/M-Lin-DM.github.io/_pages/about.md

 Here is a list of areas that I focused extensively on.
 I conducted more experiments than I can count and wrote a lot of code implementing these methods from scratch.

+- Modelling and analysis of "Complex Adaptive Systems"
 - Data visualization
 - Particle simulation
 - Dynamical systems and chaos